Introduction to Bacon & the Art of Living

 You will see that none of Von Liebig’s views was new.
 These were concepts that originated with Magendie, 25 years earlier.
 Note in particular that Von Liebig did not have an inkling of the possibility of digestion and reconstruction of proteins taken in the diet.
 (Munro and Allison, 1964)

 One of the many productive directions of the work of Von Liebig and his students was the application of oxidizing agents (example, manganese dioxide, and chromic acid) during acid hydrolysis of proteins and in the process identifying a series of acids and aldehydes.
 The concept of studying the degradation products of protein originated with Von Liebig and was to play a crucial role in the next generation (Sahyun, M. (Editor).
 1948) There is an interesting point of application of this work to the modern bacon curer.
 It has emerged that there is a link between foaming and the length of the amino acids that remain after proteins have been “digested” with the aid of an acid.
 This became clear when we tried to dissolve the result of our “digestion experiments” in water.
-If for some reason, such “digested” proteins must be used in a bacon brine, if the foaming is excessive and interferes with the curing operation, it will be of great help to “digest” the proteins for longer before it is recovered and hydrated.
+If for some reason, such “digested” proteins must be used in a bacon brine, if the foaming is excessive and interferes with the curing operation, it will be of great help to “digest” the proteins for longer in acid before it is recovered and hydrated.

 The atomic theory